shopinvader/documentation/data/doc_pages/en/api-introduction.md

 This method gives you control on API via a simple HTML Form in order to simplify API request on your shopinvader template.
 API Entry Point and API authentification is automaticaly filled when you make an API request via an HTML form thanks to credentials defined in site configuration.

-HTML form submission calls API method and make redirection in order to API response status.
+HTML form submission calls an API method and makes a redirection in order to get the API response status.

 This kind of HTML form required some specifics attributes and fields :